DSPN/azure-deployment-guide/bestpractices.md

 ### VPN Gateway

 VPN Gateways come in two flavors, a standard gateway and a high performance gateway.
 The high performance gateway has a theoretical bandwidth of 200Mbps.
 In practice rates in the mid 150Mbps have been observed.
-Given the low bandwith we typically do not recommend VPN gateways for DataStax clusters.
+Given the low bandwidth we typically do not recommend VPN gateways for DataStax clusters.

 The setup of VPN gateways is extremely complex.
 A gateway must be created in every vnet you wish to connect.
 Then uni-directional connections must be created between each gateway.
 For a cluster with n datacenters, n*(n-1) connections must be created.
 Deployment times for a VPN gateway can be as much as an hour.
 Connections typically take only a few minutes to establish once the gateways are in place.